-The Scandinavian Airlines System (SAS) logo expresses the idea of boundless freedom and exciting journeys.
+The Scandinavian Airlines System (SAS) logo conveys boundless freedom and exciting journeys.
 The company’s main goal is to allow passengers to explore the world.
 At the same time, the emblem symbolizes progress, which makes air travel safe and reliable.

 Meaning and History

 This is the flagship carrier of Denmark, Norway, and Sweden, based in Stockholm.
-It is known for its unique joint ownership model by the three Scandinavian countries.
+It is known for its unique joint-ownership model across the three Scandinavian countries.
 The company operates a diverse fleet, including Airbus A320neo and A350 aircraft, serving routes in Europe, North America, and Asia.
 A distinctive feature of the airline is its EuroBonus program, one of the first loyalty programs in Europe, allowing passengers to earn points for flights and purchases from partners.

 Old